jevgeni-arefjev/infra-services/slo.md

 User Journey:
-User inserts or deletes a fact from the app.
+User wants to access their facts from the app.
 It should update itself within a reasonable amount of time to feel smooth to the user.

 SLI Type:
 Latency